TokenFormer: Rethinking Transformer Scaling with Tokenized Model Parameters: Experiments

 \textbf{Baseline Transformer Training from Scratch.} To evaluate the effectiveness of our progressive model scaling strategy, we established a baseline by training a Transformer model from scratch.
 Following the training procedures outlined in \citet{nanogpt,kaplan2020scaling}, we employed the AdamW optimizer~\citep{loshchilov2018decoupled} with a batch size of 512 sequences, each containing 1024 tokens.
 For a fair comparison with our incremental scaling approach, we configured two training variants based on the total number of training tokens.
 The first variant underwent $6 \times 10^5$ steps~(approximately 300B tokens), consistent with the training steps utilized by \citet{nanogpt} to replicate GPT-2 performance.
 The second variant was limited to $6 \times 10^4$ steps~(approximately 30B tokens) to ensure comparability with each stage of our progressive scaling.
 In all trainings included in our analysis, unless otherwise indicated, a learning rate of $6\times 10^{-4}$ was employed, featuring a 2000-step warmup followed by a cosine decay to zero.

 \textbf{\ourmethod with Progressive Model Scaling.} Building upon the above training protocols, we testify the performance of our model scaling with parameter sizes ranging from 124M to 1.4B.
 Unlike the aforementioned scratch-training approach, each scaling iteration leverages a pre-trained smaller \ourmethod to partially initialize the weights of the larger one described in Section \ref{sec:whytokenformer}.
 The scaling procedure begins with training the initial source model from scratch on approximately 300B tokens, mirroring the Transformer baseline.
 For scaling, we select the pre-trained model closest in parameter count to the target size for weight initialization.
 For example, to train a model with 354M parameters, we employ the 124M model as a partial initializer and retrain the entire model using a reduced computational budget~(\textit{e.g.}, 15B, 30B, or 60B tokens).
 This iterative process continues for scaling to 757M and then to 1.4B parameters.
 Notably, to simplify the scaling procedure, both new and existing parameters are trained equivalently with identical training hyperparameters throughout the process.
+Additionally, since the learning rate strategy in scaling follows a cosine schedule, the newly added parameters are randomly initialized to ensure a stable training process.

 Our training optimizes the autoregressive log-likelihood (\textit{i.e.}, cross-entropy loss) averaged over a 1024-token context and the log perplexity evaluated on the test set as the test score.